laminlabs/lamin-blog/docs/lamin.md

 ---

 We're super happy to announce that Lamin is now generally available!
-With a single click, anyone can create a database on [lamin.ai](https://lamin.ai/) to manage data for more trustworthy and efficient AI, no matter where and how you run it.
+With a single click, anyone can create a database on [lamin.ai](https://lamin.ai/) to manage data for building more trustworthy and efficient AI, no matter where and how you run it.
-After years of serving BioTechs and some of the world's largest life science organizations, agents mean that even individuals now work with high numbers of datasets, workflows, analyses, and models, but lack a suitable system of record.
+After years of serving BioTechs and some of the world's largest life science organizations, agents let even individual humans work with high numbers of datasets, workflows, analyses, and models.
+Lamin provides the data layer that keeps that work sane.

 ## Why?

-AI had its breakthrough, intelligence has become abundant, but no fundamental innovation has taken place on the memory layer.
+AI had its breakthrough and intelligence has become abundant but no fundamental innovation has taken place on the memory layer.
 There'd be a strong need for it: the speed in which agents produce and transform data in sometimes unreliable and dangerous ways is staggering.
 But it is still git that manages code, it's still markdown that holds notes, it's still the same file systems, databases, warehouses, and lakehouses that hold data, it's still the same ontologies that provide agents with a framework.
 Agents are using these systems in similar ways to how humans have been using them for years, just at a higher frequency and scales in a number of ways.